-If you have any questions about our adult programs or ideas for future programs, please contact Catherine Bailey at 217-342-2464, ext.
-409.
+If you have any questions about our programs or ideas for future programs, please contact Catherine Bailey at 217-342-2464, ext.
+408.

 Effingham Public Library is pleased to showcase art and photography in its Art Gallery and north Art Wall.
-Artists interested in sharing their work can fill out this application and return to Johnna Schultz, Adult Services Manager, for consideration.
+Artists interested in sharing their work can fill out this application and return to Andrew Dougherty, Marketing Coordinator, for consideration.

 Another option is planned giving.
 Planned gifts are donations to the Effingham Public Library’s Endowment Fund through an individual’s financial and estate plans.
 These gifts can help support the library’s long-term mission of providing public library service to Effingham residents.
 A planned gift can also benefit the donor through tax benefits.
 One of the simplest and most popular ways to make a planned gift is to give through your will or trust.
 You can make a bequest to the Effingham Public Library’s Endowment Fund (which is held by the Southeastern Illinois Community Foundation) by adding the following language to your will: “I bequeath (dollar amount, percentage of residue of estate or description of property) to the Effingham County Community Foundation, a non-for-profit charitable organization located in Effingham, Illinois, to benefit the Effingham Public Library Endowment Fund.”
 Every individual’s financial situation is unique, so we recommend that you consult an attorney or financial adviser in planning a gift to the Effingham Public Library.

 If you would like to discuss a planned gift to the Effingham Public Library, please write, call, or e-mail (all inquiries are held in strict confidence): Effingham Public Library, Amanda McKay, Library Director 200 N. 3rd St. Effingham, Illinois 62401 217-342-2464, ext.8 Email Amanda